Saving for college: What are the options?

 Uniform Trust/Gift to Minors Act Accounts

-Uniform Trust/Gift to Minors Act Accounts (UTMAs/UGMAs) are custodial accounts managed for the benefit of a minor.
-Keep in mind that you can’t control how this money is used once the child reaches the age when he or she gains ownership of the account.
+These are custodial accounts managed for the benefit of a minor.
+Keep in mind that you can’t control how this money is used once the child reaches the age when they gain ownership of the account.

 Education Bond Programs

-Education Bond Programs (U.S. Savings Bonds) include Series EE (issued after 1989) and Series I Savings Bonds, and may be used to fund qualified education expenses.
+Also known as U.S. Savings Bonds, Education Bond Programs include Series EE (issued after 1989) and Series I Savings Bonds.
+They may be used to fund qualified education expenses.

-Roth IRAs are tax-advantaged retirement vehicles that may also be used to fund qualified higher education expenses.
+These are tax-advantaged retirement savings accounts that may also be used to fund qualified higher education expenses.